rsksmart/devportal-1.0/rif/rlogin/migrating.md

 ### Web3 React

-Use the [`rsksmart/rLogin-web3-react-connector` adapter](https://github.com/rsksmart/rLogin-web3-react-connector) to ingtegrate rLogin on top of web3 React
+Use the [`rsksmart/rLogin-web3-react-connector` adapter](https://github.com/rsksmart/rLogin-web3-react-connector) to integrate rLogin on top of web3 React